Gladys Miall-Smith: Welwyn Garden City

 In 1922, Dr. Gladys Miall-Smith and her husband Dr. Hubert John Fry went to the growing town of Welwyn Garden City (founded 1920), becoming the town's first doctors, working mostly alongside volunteers.
 In Welwyn Garden City, Miall-Smith became 'a much respected GP with a special interest in women & children.'
 In the year of their arrival, Miall-Smith and Fry formed the town's Health Council (with Dr. C. H. Furnival), creating provision for first aid and infant care.
 She established its first infant welfare clinic, where she was medical officer, and the couple instituted an insurance scheme for patients in 1924 to support their medical care.
 Alongside others, including the wife of Richard Reiss, Miall-Smith 'worked tirelessly to improve health standards in the town,' before the introduction of the National Health Service in 1948, and afterwards.

-Miall-Smith was widowed in 1930, when Hubert Fry died from blood poisoning after scratching himself while carrying out a postmortem examination.
+Miall-Smith was widowed in 1930, when Hubert Fry died from blood poisoning after scratching himself while carrying out a post-mortem examination.
 They had three children.